svigerske/trac-to-github/migration-from-trac-to-Git**b.md

       ```
       git remote add upstream https://github.com/sagemath/sage.git
       ```
-  - (Of course, devs can give arbitrary names to their git remotes, but `origin` and `upstream` are the established defaults, which will make it easier to use tools such as the GitHub command-line tools.)
+  - (Of course, you can give arbitrary names to your git remotes, but `origin` and `upstream` are the established defaults, which will make it easier to use tools such as the GitHub command-line tools.)

 - For reporting a bug, planning an enhancement, describing a project, **instead of opening a Trac ticket**: